Skip to main content

 7 – Start the automated campaign sequence

-Click SCHEDULE CAMPAIGNS to activate the recurring schedule.
+Click Schedule recurring campaign to activate the recurring schedule.

 Did this answer your question?